aishwaryakore5696/ObjectDetectionProject/README.md

 My approch-
 1)Train the YOLO for object detection with CV2 using the images given above-
+	Train_YoloV3_generate_weights.ipynb
-	training and testing codes/Train_YoloV3_generate_weights.ipynb 2)Download the weights-
+2)Download the weights-
+	yolov3_training_last .weights
-	training and testing codes/yolov3_training_last .weights 3)Used the above weights to detect follow object in the image- training and testing codes/yolo_object_detection_testing.py &
+3)Used the above weights to detect follow object in the image-
-	training and testing codes/yolov3_testing.cfg
+	yolo_object_detection_testing.py &
+	yolov3_testing.cfg
-4)The result images with bounding boxes around the following button are stored in results folder 5)The video is also attached showing the working of the results.- results/videoresult
+4)The result images with bounding boxes around the following button are stored in results folder 5)The video is also attached showing the working of the results.- videoresult

 Thank you.